ooni/docs/src/content/docs/backend/index.md

 <https://github.com/ooni/sysadmin/blob/master/README.md>

 ### Installation and setup
-Install Ansible using a Python virtualenv or OS packages.
+Install Ansible using a OS packages or a Python virtualenv.
 Ensure the same major+minor version is used across the team.

 Secrets are stored in vaults using the `ansible/vault` script as a